PhD Application Process

 - Arrange to have an official copy of your scores from the Graduate Record Examination sent (UF code is 5812, dept code is 0620 for speech and 0602 for audiology).

-- As well as sending the above materials to the Office of the Registrar, you must also submit your application portfolio, directly to the Department of Speech, Language and Hearing Sciences, 336 Dauer Hall, University of Florida, Gainesville, FL 32611-7420.
+- As well as sending the above materials to the Office of the Registrar, you must also submit your application portfolio, directly to the Department of Speech, Language and Hearing Sciences, 1225 Center Drive, Room 2150, University of Florida Gainesville, FL 32610

 If you are an International Student, please note the following UF requirements (from the graduate catalog):